Does Harvard referencing use academic citations?

 A citation is a short in-text reference to a source being used as supporting details for a piece of research or academic assignment.
 In Harvard, citations follow the author-date format.
 This means that the two most important reference elements in a citation are the Name of authors and the Year of publication, although other elements such as Page numbers are possible:

 Why are reference elements important?

-Before we can move on in Lesson 2 to discussing how to build and format citations in the Harvard style of referencing, it’s important that we first learn to recognise the six reference elements which are used to build them.
+Before we can move on in Chapter 2 to discussing how to build and format citations in the Harvard style of referencing, it’s important that we first learn to recognise the six reference elements which are used to build them.
 These six elements are composed of source details which are extracted from the sources being cited, such as the names of the authors of that source or the year it was published.
 Listed below, these six reference elements and their bracketed source details are all that’s needed to form accurate citations.

 - Name of authors (Smith and Lee)

 - Page numbers (pp. 21-22)

 Finally, as our short reader on citation types explains in more detail, there are four types of citation that students will likely have to use when referencing in the Harvard style.
 Each type has a different function in academic writing, and each is included within an essay with slightly variable formatting:

 - Non-integral citations

 - Multiple-source citations